Key Questions on Ghana

 Second, ambitious structural reforms are being implemented to support the fiscal adjustment and enhance resilience to shocks.
 They focus on tax policy, revenue administration, and public financial management.
 Reforms also aim at addressing weaknesses in the energy and cocoa sectors.

-Third, steps are being taken to bring inflation under control – for example with the Bank of Ghana raising interest rates and eliminating monetary financing of the budget.
+Third, steps are being taken to bring inflation under control – for example, with the Bank of Ghana raising interest rates and eliminating monetary financing of the budget.
 A flexible exchange rate policy will help rebuild international reserves.

 Fourth, measures to preserve financial stability are very central to the program.

-Finally, reforms are envisaged to encourage private investment, growth, and job creation.
+Fifth, reforms are envisaged to encourage private investment, growth, and job creation.

 Back to Top